-The Story: As yet another Brothers Grimm fantasy that was originally published in the 19th century, this fairytale is set in medieval Germany and focuses on the activities of the story's namesake brother and sister.
+The Story: As yet another Brothers Grimm fantasy that was originally published during the 19th century, this fairytale is set in medieval Germany and focuses on the activities of the story's namesake brother and sister.
 They're the children of a poor woodcutter, and when a famine strikes, their stepmother convinces their father to abandon them in the woods so the parents won't starve.
-The children hear of the plan, and are at first able to evade it.
-But when they are left in the woods again, they get lost, and eventually come upon a house made of gingerbread where an evil old woman promises them food and warm beds.
-They enter the home, not knowing that the she intends to eat them.
+The children hear of the plan and are at first able to evade it.
+But when they are left in the woods again, they get lost and eventually come upon a house made of gingerbread where an evil old woman promises them food and warm beds.
+They enter the home, not knowing that she intends to eat them.

 A Quote From the Tale: "Hansel and Gretel were so frightened that they dropped what they had in their hands.
 But the old woman just nodded her head and said: 'My, my you dear children, who have brought you here?
 Come right in and stay with me.
 No harm will befall you.'"

 The Ugly Duckling